Changissnz/selfinterest/README.md

-metaphysical in some instances, for the "self" to develop its own truths, of artificial axiom, on top of the constant that does not always require the consideration of the "self" through expression by the "self" on the truths' existences and plausibilities.
+metaphysical in some instances, for the "self" to develop its own truths, of artificial axiom, on top of the constant that does not always require the consideration of the "self" through expression by the "self" on the constants' existences and plausibilities.